nykabhishek/G-star/README.md

 # G*
-This repo contains the code for a new approach to bounding curvature constrained shortest paths through Dubins Gates.
+This repo contains the code for a new approach to bounding curvature-constrained shortest paths through Dubins Gates.

 ## Paper
 For more details, please see our paper [G*: A New Approach to Bounding Curvature Constrained Shortest Paths through Dubins Gates](https://roboticsconference.org/program/papers/059/) which has been accepted at [RSS 2023](https://www.roboticsproceedings.org/rss19/index.html).
 If this code is useful for your work, please cite our paper: